Emese lives in the Southwest, and she has traveled extensively in the area. She has a thorough understanding of this land and its people.

 Balcony House is my favorite spot to visit.
-Not only is spectacular, but getting to it involves an element of adventure.
-Of course you need a guided tour, given some danger on the way.
-We went through a tunnel, a few tight passageways through the rocks and a very high, 32-foot ladder.
-Of course, the ladder is not the original, but it still looks it.
+Not only is it spectacular, but getting to it involves an element of adventure.
+Of course, you need a guided tour, given some danger on the way.
+We went through a tunnel, a few tight passageways through the rocks and a very high 32-foot ladder.
+Of course, the ladder is not the original, but it still looks like it.

 I had a much easier time visiting it years later with my then-teenage son.
 I didn't need to worry about him, and we enjoyed exploring the site.

 You can only visit Balcony House with a ranger-guided tour.
 Tickets may be purchased at the visitor center.